abhishek-kumar-code/Redfish_Public/SchemaGuide.md

 The Redfish Documentation Generator uses this file to create the Redfish Schema Guide.
 The tool uses Markdown section headers to locate and integrate text into the various portions of the documment as follows:

-## Introduction

-All text in the Introduction section until the next major header is included as the head of the document.
+ - Introduction - All text in the Introduction section until the next major header is included as the head of the document.

-## Postscript

-All text in the Postscript sectino until the next major header is appended to the end of the document.
+- Postscript - All text in the Postscript sectino until the next major header is appended to the end of the document.

-## Schema Supplement

-This section contains all the schema-specific information, property details and sample payloads.
+ - Schema Supplement: This section contains all the schema-specific information, property details and sample payloads.

-Second-level headers in this section indicate the name of the Schema.
+	 - Second-level headers in this section indicate the name of the Schema.
 The section must be named "Schema_<major version>" for integration, for example "Processor_1".

-### Property desriptions
+### Property descriptions

 Individual property documentation can be added using a third-level header in this section.
 The header must match the property name within a schema.
 This includes properties in embedded objects within a resource.